owenyang83/latex-novice/02-structure.md

 \documentclass{article}
 ~~~

-Other document classes are available if you install them;
+Other document classes are available if you install them.
-how best to do this partly depends on your operating system.
+How best to do this partly depends on your operating system.

 In fact, some of the non-default classes are used much more often than the ones
 listed above.
 For example, to make a presentation in LaTeX,
-most people will use *beamer* rather than slides;
+most people will use *beamer* rather than Slides;
 and when people use LaTeX for writing long books,
 *memoir* is a popular document class.
-However, in these lessons, we'll focus on the article and report classes.
+However, in these lessons, we'll focus on the built-in article and report classes.

 The body is where you place the content of your document.
 The body is always between a `\begin{document}` and an `\end{document}`.